stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 ### Google Cloud Platform

 This homework requires access to significant computing resources.
 We recommend running **all steps** in Google Cloud Platform.
-All students should have received a Google Cloud Platform coupon for this class via email.
-The email includes instructions to redeem your coupon and apply it to your personal GCP account.
+All students have received a Google Cloud Platform coupon for this class.
+[Here](https://gcp.secure.force.com/GCPEDU?cid=Uyi9ze1O1S9sSxN1TfeSwKoLrjxc13s%2FZJmVEQdY7EqdCDahnnfFYTorB21fOL6L/) is the URL you will need to access in order to request a Google Cloud coupon.
+You will be asked to provide your school email address and name.
+An email will be sent to you to confirm these details before a coupon is sent to you.

 Once you have redeemed your coupon, **follow this [instruction](./google-cloud.md) to setup your VM.**